How Long Does It Take For Diabetes To Cause Peripheral Neuropathy?

-For anyone newly diagnosed with diabetes, learning about all of the possible complications can be a stressful experience.
-Depending on your access to treatment and current lifestyle habits, it can often feel like you are just counting down the days until you develop symptoms — causing many people to feel like they don’t have control over their health.
+For anyone newly diagnosed with diabetes, learning about all possible complications can be a stressful experience.
+Depending on your access to treatment and current lifestyle habits, it can often feel like you are just counting down the days until you develop symptoms — causing many people to feel like they don't have control over their health.

 When does peripheral neuropathy start with diabetes?